jsr6720/goodreads-csv-to-md/posts/2017-08-03-hot,-flat,-and-crowded.md

 ## My Review 2/5

+### Date Read
+Empty

+### Date Added
+2017/08/03

-This book takes WAY too long to say a few points.
+My Thoughts: This book takes WAY too long to say a few points.
 Could not finish, it felt like I was listening to the same chapters over and over again.<br/><br/>* Population growth is exponential (Crowded)<br/>* Science has determined that consuming fuels from hell is bad (Hot)<br/>* Globalization means there are fewer and fewer virgin resources to exploit for growth (Flat)

 ---